 “But, but,” she stammered, her eyes tearing up.
 “What about the reindeer bells and written notes, the half-eaten cookies, and the pictures taken under the tree?”

 “All me,” I said with a smile, quite proud of the all the covert Saint Nicking I had done to preserve the deception.

 But instead of glorious revelation, my pronouncement met with a sullen glare.
 “Oh,” she said, and that was the end of it.
 Or so I thought.

 A couple weeks later, as she perused the glossy adverts in the newspaper, I heard her say, “I wish Santa would get this for me.”
-Looking up, she pushed the advert under my gaze and looked up hopefully.
-Apparently, you can take Santa out of Christmas, but not shopping.
+She pushed the advert under my gaze and looked up hopefully.
+Apparently, you can take Santa out of Christmas, but not out of little girls.

 “Honey,” I said.
 “Remember what I said.
 I’m Santa — or was Santa.”

 She smiled and looked me square in the eye.
 “No, you’re not.”

 “So,” I said, my mind spinning quickly to come up with a response that might make sense to her.
 “You still want Santa to bring you presents?”

-“Yes,” she answered emphatically, “and not just him, Rudolph, Frosty and Buddy too.”
+“Yes,” she answered emphatically, “and not just from him, Rudolph, Frosty and Buddy too.”

 “You know,” she looked side-ways, a knowing look on her face, “From the movie Elf.”

 Ah, now we have ventured off the garden path into pink unicorn land.
 Without thinking too hard about it, I just nodded and smiled and gave my default answer to deranged fallopians, “Yes, dear.”

 When I encountered my wife a short time later, I looked at her.
 “She’s still wanting presents from Santa.
 Did she start on medication I am not aware of, or is she just psychotic?”